A strong point in the Bordeaux wine area: this family business has been passed from mother to daughter since 1881.

 Publication of the "Domaine du Vic" in the property directory by son-in-law Mr Isnel Guiraud.

 Mr Jean-Pierre Arnaud (husband of Madame Simone Arnaud, daughter of Mr Guiraud) left for Paris to fetch his first car after three long years of waiting.
-On the road home, he sold several bottles of white wine.
+On his way back home, he sold several bottles of white wine.
 It was an avant-garde and postwar business, working through direct sales.

-Mr Gino Marcuzzi married Monique, the eldest daughter.
+Mr Gino Marcuzzi married Monique, the oldest daughter.
 Thanks to a strong family bond, Château du Payre was able to firmly establish itself as a vineyard with the acquisition of red vines.

 Valerie Marcuzzi, Mr and Mrs Marcuzzi’s second eldest daughter, married Mr Labrousse and continued the passing down of the family property for another generation.